Ty1776/cookie-stand/README.md

 - Changed our Object Literal's into Constructors and used Prototypes and rendered to a table
 - Added some CSS styling
-- Pushed on a new branch
+- Pushed on a new branch "constructors"

 ### Lab 08